espocrm/documentation/docs/administration/workflows.md

 !!! note

     There should not be any `;` delimiter used in formula code when it determines a condition.
-It should be one expression that returns a value (TRUE of FALSE).
+It should be one expression that returns a value (TRUE or FALSE).

 !!! example

-    Expression with the logical AND):
+    Expression with the logical AND:

     ```
     status == 'New' && assignedUserId == null